 Make a Plan for Your Current Tablet

-If you’re intent on upgrading in early 2021, start making a plan for your current tablet.
+If you’re intent on upgrading to a new iPad Pro, start making a plan for your current tablet.

 Some of you might know of a friend or relative who could benefit from owning an iPad.
 Ask around and see if anyone might need a hand-me-down in the near future.
 You might also look into donating your tablet to charity.